bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/team_posts/phase2.md

 - Average Treasury Securities Data
 - Average Discount Rate Data
 - Federal Reserve Balance Data
-As you can see, there is a strong linear trend for all 3 of these features and a weaker trend for the average discount Rate (which still indicates a slight linear trend).
+As you can see, there is not a clear linear trend for many of these features as they display some curvature.
+Our intuition says that this is a result of time being a lurking variable and can be solved by adding lag values.

 ![img](https://i.ibb.co/YF9NhwJT/Screenshot-2025-05-27-at-9-45-52-PM.png)

 After completing a linear regression, we actually found an extremely high $r^2$ value .97 and an MSE of .028, indicating a strong model.